 Articulate programme theory

-A programme theory describes how a specific intervention is expected to lead to its effects and under what conditions.14 It shows the causal pathways between the content of the intervention, intermediate outcomes and long term goals, and how these interact with contextual factors.
+A programme theory describes how a specific intervention is expected to lead to its effects and under what conditions.[14]
+It shows the causal pathways between the content of the intervention, intermediate outcomes and long term goals, and how these interact with contextual factors.
 Articulating programme theory at the start of the development process can help to communicate to funding agencies and stakeholders how the intervention will work.
 Existing theories may inform this programme theory.
 Logic models can be drawn to communicate different parts of the programme theory such as the causes of a problem, or the mechanisms by which an intervention will achieve outcomes, to both team members and external stakeholders.
 Figure 1 is an example of a logic model.
 The programme theory and logic models are not static.
 They should be tested and refined throughout the development process using primary and secondary data collection and stakeholder input.
+Indeed they are advocated for use in process evaluations alongside outcome evaluations in the recent MRC Guidance on process evaluation.[15]

 Undertake primary data collection